wkennedy/trollup/README.md

 # trollup

 This is my first attempt at creating a bare bones zk-rollup for Solana.
-There is a lot of ideas that are new to me, so this is merely a representation of attempting to learn about ZK, Merkle structures and transaction processing.
+There are a lot of ideas that are new to me, so this is merely a representation of my attempt to learn about ZK, Merkle structures and transaction processing.

 The basic idea that I'm playing around with in this example is a hybrid approach to ZK proof verification in Solana to reduce CU and cost.

 ### **Overview:**

-- ZK proof verification happens off-chain, avoiding Solana's computational limits.
+- ZK proof verification happens off-chain, reducing CU.
-- Only a commitment to the proof and its verification result is sent on-chain.
+- Only a commitment to the proof and its verification result is sent to Solana.
 - The on-chain program performs a simpler verification of the commitment.
 - This approach trades some decentralization for scalability, as it relies on off-chain verifiers.

 Off-chain Verification - Complex ZK proof verification happens off-chain: